-- We tested the design and effectiveness of controls over inventory, including those over the estimation of reserves for excess quantities and obsolescence. - We evaluated the reasonableness of the Company's excess and obsolete inventory policy, considering historical experience and the underlying assumptions.
+- We tested the design and effectiveness of controls over inventory, including those over the estimation of reserves for excess quantities and obsolescence. - We evaluated the reasonableness of the Company's excess and obsolete inventory policy, considering historical experience and the underlying assumptions and considered the Company's disclosures.